Haleshot/Signal_Image_Processing/Edge_Detection/README.md

 - When the Sobel operator is applied after the averaging filter, the edges appear smoother and less pronounced compared to applying the Sobel operator directly on the original image.
 - The combined gradient image, |g_x+g_y|, obtained from the Sobel operator shows the overall intensity changes in the image.

+> [!NOTE]
-Note: The code implementation is provided in the ipynb file.
+>  The code implementation is not provided in this README file.